aztechdev/coding-interview-notes/big-o.md

 }
 ```

+### Rule 2: Drop constants

-Rule 2: **Drop constants**.
-In the below example, one algorithm finds the min
+In the below example, one algorithm finds the min element in an array, then the
-element in an array, then the max element.
+max element.
 The second algorithm finds both simultaneously.
-These are both described as `O(n)` where `n` is the length of the array:
+These are both
+described as `O(n)` where `n` is the length of the array:

 ```js
 function minMax1(array) {